Picturesque Reminder of Yesteryear

 Dillard Mill is one of Missouri's best-preserved examples of a water-powered gristmill.
 Sitting along the clear-flowing Ozark stream, Huzzah Creek, the red mill is nestled among trees and near water cascading over a rock dam, creating a picturesque setting.

 Dillard Mill is the second mill structure at this site.
 Wisdom's Mill, the first mill built here, was constructed in the 1850s.
 A rock wall along Huzzah Creek was blasted open allowing the increased water flow to the mill needed for its operation.
 As a result, the creek changed its channel.

 Joseph Dillard Cottrell and his brother, James, later owned Wisdom's Mill from 1881 to 1889 - years that brought many changes to the area.
 During the Cottrells' ownership of the mill, the small community grew with the establishment of a post office in 1887.
 It was also during this time that the community was named Dillard after Joseph Dillard Cottrell.

 In 1889, the Cottrells sold the mill to Andrew Jackson Mincher.
 The mill burned in 1895 during Mincher's ownership.
 Emil Mischke, an emigrant from present day Poland, purchased the mill property in 1900 and began construction of the present mill four years later.

-Using some of the hand-hewn timbers salvaged from Wisdom's Mill, Mischke built a 30-foot x 40-foot structure.
+Using some of the hand-hewn timbers salvaged from Wisdom's Mill, Mischke built a 30-by-40-foot structure.
 Following plans developed by the Cornelius Mill Furnishing Co. of St. Louis for the interior of his mill, he installed steel roller mills instead of the more common buhr stones for grinding the wheat into flour.
 Another innovation he introduced was a turbine to power the mill.
 The new, modernized mill was completed in 1908.

 Mischke's sister, Mary, became a partner in the milling enterprise in February 1907, and they both worked hard to make the mill a success.
 Farmers from the surrounding hills and valleys came to have their grain ground at the mill.
 In 1917, Mary sold her portion of the mill back to her brother, and he remained the sole proprietor of the mill for several years.